CBEP-SoCB/FOCB_Nutrients_sum/Data/FOCB_Nutrients_Combined_Summary.md

 We conclude that many of the highest ammonium observations are not credible, so we replace those values with NA before generating a “strict” version of the data.
-We ultimately decide drop ammonium data in the top 5% of all the reported ammonium values,a nd also drop ammonium values from samples where calculated DIN is greater than TN.
+We ultimately decide drop ammonium data in the top 5% of all the reported ammonium values, and also drop ammonium values from samples where calculated DIN is greater than TN.

 # Load Libraries